sachinsu/sachinsu.github.io/work_journal/software.md

                      - Possibility of breaking off a Module and convert it in Micro-service, if needed
                      - being purposeful - Architecture that satisfies business needs.
          - Micro-services (independent deployability)
+               - Use Tech stacks that meet the requirement
+               - shorter time for deployment
+               - New components can be deployed without impacting entire system
+               - Outage could be limited to a Service
              - Common topologies
                  - API REST-based topology
                  - Application REST-based topology - client requests are received through traditional web-based or fat-client business application screens rather than through a simple API layer. service components tend to be larger, more coarse-grained, and represent a small